Mohamed-dev-1/Heart-Disease-Prediction-using-logistic-regression/Allae-code/concepts.md

     **median = 197**

-    So, Either using the median or the mean , the results would be similar for both.
+    So, Either using the median or the mean , the results would be similar for both (because as we've said : **all the values are close to each other**).

 But imagine we have this data :